-d.
-Building Courtyards ----- The internal courtyards adjacent to each building(s) shall be designed to function as high-quality usable open space for the The internal courtyard shall residents. include enlarged and more detailed plan(s) of each courtyard, which may include such features and elements as seating, trash receptacles. pedestrian scale lighting, alcoves and trellis, varied and high quality paving materials, landscaping plan including deciduous, evergreen, and flowering plant materials, with irrigation systems.
-(P&Z) (RP&CA) Sidewalks along Fayette Street shall be a Sidewalks e. \\\\\ minimum of 20' wide (16' unobstructed)
+- Building Courtyards ----- The internal courtyards adjacent to each d. building(s) shall be designed to function as high-quality usable open space for the The internal courtyard shall residents. include enlarged and more detailed plan(s) of each courtyard, which may include such features and elements as seating, trash receptacles. pedestrian scale lighting, alcoves and trellis, varied and high quality paving materials, landscaping plan including deciduous, evergreen, and flowering plant materials, with irrigation systems.
+(P&Z) (RP&CA) - e.
+Sidewalks ------ Sidewalks along Fayette Street shall be a minimum of 20' wide (16' unobstructed) with 4' X 10' tree wells.
+All other sidewalks shall be a minimum of 14' wide (10' feet unobstructed) with 4' X 10' tree wells.
+(Excludes trailways and other paths.)
 (P&Z)